Spontaneous generation of spin current from the vacuum by strong electric fields: Introduction

-Recently, there has been significant progress in the field of spintronics, in which spin polarization/transport is well controlled by optimizing the spacetime profile of external fields \cite{mae17}.
-In particular, electric field plays an important role in controlling spin polarization/transport through a spin-orbit coupling ${\bm s} \cdot ( {\bm j} \times {\bm E} )$, where ${\bm j}$ is U(1) current and ${\bm s}$ is spin (e.g. spin-Hall effect \cite{dya71a, dya71b, hir99}).
+Recently, there has been significant progress in the research area of spintronics, in which spin polarization/transport is well controlled by optimizing the spacetime profile of external fields \cite{mae17}.
+In contrast to the research area of the Schwinger mechanism, it is widely recognized in this area that electric fields do play an important role in controlling spin polarization/transport through a spin-orbit coupling ${\bm s} \cdot ( {\bm j} \times {\bm E} )$, where ${\bm j}$ is a U(1) charge current and ${\bm s}$ is spin (e.g. spin-Hall effect \cite{dya71a, dya71b, hir99}).
 Microscopically, one can derive the spin-orbit coupling term for an electron by taking the non-relativistic limit of the Dirac equation \cite{fol50, tan51}.
 Intuitively, this occurs because a particle moving with velocity ${\bm v}$ in the vicinity of an electric field ${\bm E}$ effectively feels a magnetic field in its rest frame because of the Lorentz boost ${\bm B}_{\rm eff} \propto {\bm v} \times {\bm E}$.
 The direction of the effective magnetic field is perpendicular with respect to the velocity and the electric field in the observer frame.
 Therefore, the effective magnetic field polarizes the particle's spin along the perpendicular direction through the spin-magnetic coupling.
-Notice that the polarization through the spin-orbit coupling does not require the existence of magnetic field in the observer frame, so that it is purely an electrical effect.
+Notice that the polarization through the spin-orbit coupling does not require the existence of a magnetic field in the observer frame, so that it is purely an electric effect.